Proto-Germanic language: Archaeology and early historiography

 Early Germanic expansion in the Pre-Roman Iron Age (fifth to first centuries BC) placed Proto-Germanic speakers in contact with the Continental Celtic La Tène horizon.
 A number of Celtic loanwords in Proto-Germanic have been identified.
 By the first century AD, Germanic expansion reached the Danube and the Upper Rhine in the south and the Germanic peoples first entered the historical record.
 At about the same time, extending east of the Vistula (Oksywie culture, Przeworsk culture), Germanic speakers came into contact with early Slavic cultures, as reflected in early Germanic loans in Proto-Slavic.

 By the third century, Late Proto-Germanic speakers had expanded over significant distance, from the Rhine to the Dniepr spanning about 1200 km.
 The period marks the breakup of Late Proto-Germanic and the beginning of the (historiographically recorded) Germanic migrations.

+The earliest attested stage of the Germanic languages is known as Proto-Norse, variably dated to the 2nd century AD, around 300 AD or the first century AD in runic inscriptions (such as the Tune Runestone).

-The first coherent text recorded in a Germanic language is the Gothic Bible, written in the later fourth century in the language of the Thervingi Gothic Christians, who had escaped persecution by moving from Scythia to Moesia in 348.
+The first coherent text recorded in a Germanic language is the Gothic Bible, written in the later fourth century in the East Germanic variety of the Thervingi Gothic Christians, who had escaped persecution by moving from Scythia to Moesia in 348.
+Early West Germanic text is available from the fifth century, beginning with the Frankish Bergakker runic inscription.

-The earliest available coherent texts (conveying complete sentences, including verbs) in Proto-Norse are variably dated to the 2nd century AD, around 300 AD or the first century AD in runic inscriptions (such as the Tune Runestone).
-The delineation of Late Common Germanic from Proto-Norse at about that time is largely a matter of convention.
-Early West Germanic text is available from the fifth century, beginning with the Frankish Bergakker inscription.